openfaas/ofc-bootstrap/README.md

 ### Pre-reqs

 This tool automates the installation of OpenFaaS Cloud on Kubernetes.
-It should be set up on a public cloud provider with a managed Kubernetes offering, where a `LoadBalancer` is available.
+It can be set up on a public cloud provider with a managed Kubernetes offering, where a `LoadBalancer` is available.
 If you are deploying to a cloud or Kubernetes cluster where the type `LoadBalancer` is unavailable then you will need to change `ingress: loadbalancer` to `ingress: host` in `init.yaml`.
 This will provision Nginx as a `DaemonSet` exposed on port `80` and `443`.

 * Kubernetes - [development options](https://blog.alexellis.io/be-kind-to-yourself/)
     * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl)